 - an initial home visit;

-- completing 4 online surveys during your baby’s first year;
+- completing 4 online surveys during baby’s first year;

-- a free allergy test appointment at the Royal Children’s Hospital when your child turns one; and
+- a free allergy test appointment at the Royal Children’s Hospital when their child turned one; and

-- giving your baby one drop of either a vitamin supplement or a placebo every day.
+- giving babies one drop of either a vitamin supplement or a placebo every day.

-If you can’t participate in this study but are interested in supporting the work of MCRI’s Centre for Food Allergy Research, check out our fundraising post for more information: Allergy Fundraising
+Of if you would like to support the amazing work of MCRI’s Centre for Food Allergy Research, check out our allergy fundraising ideas for more information.